vijayrajpanchall/matic-docs/docs/supernets/get-started/what-are-supernets.md

 By integrating these methods, Supernets can efficiently accommodate the increasing demand for processing power, data storage, and transaction throughput as the number of users and applications on the network grows.

-## Implementation partners and general services
+## Supernets Program

-### Service providers
+### Implementation partners and service providers

-The Supernets package offers a range of service providers that can assist with various aspects of blockchain development, deployment, and maintenance.
+To elaborate further, a Supernets program offers a range of service providers that can assist with various aspects of blockchain development, deployment, and maintenance.
 These include:

 - **Node Providers**: These providers offer node infrastructure services that support the operation and maintenance of Supernets-based networks.
 Node providers can help ensure network stability, security, and scalability by providing reliable and optimized node infrastructure.